UnseenBio/sra-demo-benchmark/README.md

 You can find the entire pipeline definition, [input files](input/mix.tsv), [detailed pipeline reports](info/), as well as the [analysis code](performance.ipynb) in this repository.

+## Warning

+The nextflow argument `-profile docker` currently doesn't work because the certificates of the biocontainer are outdated.

 ## Copyright

 - Copyright © 2021, Unseen Bio ApS.